aavogt/DimMat/README.md

 # compile-time checked units for matrices
-While `dimensional-tf` works well, but it only works for scalars.
+While `dimensional-tf` works well, it only works for scalars.
 Two related generalizations are explored in this package:

 * automatic differentiation (`ad` package) that knows about units
-* wrap operations provided by HMatrix
+* wrap operations provided by HMatrix so they know about units too

 also included is a quasiquote (for expressions and patterns).
 See `examples/qq.hs`